What to look for when hiring a software development company

 Oftentimes, a reliable and experienced team ends up being cheaper in the long run because their work will be more efficient and of better quality — even if their price per hour is comparatively higher.

 What about SaaS companies and their products?

-Although SaaS companies are by definition software development companies, they build their own software which they sell to others — as opposed to agency-like software development companies that build software specifically for their clients’ businesses.
-When it comes to choosing between one or the other, what it boils down to is choosing between an off-the-shelf software solutions that is built to satisfy an average customer, or one that is specifically tailored according to your business needs.
+Although SaaS companies are by definition software development companies, they build their own software which they sell to others — as opposed to agency-like software development companies that build software specifically for their client’s businesses.
+When it comes to choosing between one or the other, what it boils down to is choosing between off-the-shelf software solutions that are built to satisfy an average customer, or one that is specifically tailored according to your business needs.

-If you’d like to know more about the differences between custom software and off-the-shelf solutions, take a look at my previous blog that talks about the key advantages of custom software.
+If you’d like to know more about the differences between custom software and off-the-shelf solutions, take a look at my previous blog which talks about the key advantages of custom software.